Cryptonomic/Harpoon/README.md

 docker-compose up --build
 ```

-Doing so will result in an endpoint at `http://127.0.0.1:<web_server_port>`, where `web_server_port` was the value specified during configuration.
-A Postgres database is also accessible through the corresponding port specified during configuration a well.
+Doing so will result in an endpoint at `http://127.0.0.1:<web_server_port>`.
+A Postgres database is also accessible on the local machine through the corresponding port specified during configuration a well.

 On startup, Harpoon will display metrics for the most recent baker.
-Other bakers can be searched for by baker name or public key hash
+Other bakers can be searched for by baker name or public key hash.
-Some features, such as letter grades and rewards will be unable, however, as syncing the Postgres database requires some time to do.
+Some features, such as letter grades and rewards auditing, will be unable initally as the Postgres database syncs.

 ## How It Works

 Much of the functionality of Harpoon is achieved through client-side javascript using [ConseilJS](https://www.npmjs.com/package/conseiljs), such as the stats on the top left panel that provide an outline for the baker's performance in the last cycle.
-However, for information that is data intensive or not available through [Conseil](https://github.com/Cryptonomic/Conseil), a database is maintained and kept up-to-date with [additional indexing scripts](https://github.com/Cryptonomic/Harpoon/tree/master/server) in Python.
+However, for information that is data intensive or not available through [Conseil](https://github.com/Cryptonomic/Conseil), a database is maintained and kept up-to-date using [additional indexing scripts](https://github.com/Cryptonomic/Harpoon/tree/master/server) in Python.
 The following sections provide an overview for some of the less conventional pieces of information that are collected.

 ### Snapshot Data